We face such a big task, so naturally we sit down for awhile.

 On the second and third Sundays of the month, sitting meditation is followed discussions, Way Seeking Mind talks, or other presentations.
-After the meditation on the fourth Sunday of the month, there is generally a private meeting for the Dedicated Practitioners.
 Please note that this schedule may vary.

 Weekly meetings provide our sangha with opportunities for regular meditation practice, as well as talks and discussions which apply Buddhist principles to our everyday lives.

 Please arrive at least five minutes prior to all sitting meditation sessions to allow seating.
 Note to first time guests: in addition to zafu pillows we have some kneeling benches and regular chairs available for your use.

 Daily sitting meditation.
 The zendo is also open for meditation Monday, Wednesday, and Friday at 12:00 noon.
 Sitting meditation is 45 minutes long, with opening and closing bells.
 No Dharma Talk is given.
 Guided metta meditations occur on the first and third Fridays of each month.

 Daily meditation opportunities extend the everyday intent of our meditation practice.
 The meditations are led by volunteers (called doans) within the sangha, who are all experienced meditators and who have received training designed specifically for this task.